johnswyoon/johnswyoon/README.md

 ##### NOW

-- ✨ Seeking Winter 2023 Internships
+- ✨ Software Developer Intern at Monogram!
-- 🇨🇦 3B Computer Engineering at University of Waterloo
+- 🇨🇦 4A Computer Engineering at University of Waterloo

 ##### BIO